-In general, you cannot amortize real property construction period interest and taxes.
+In most cases, you cannot amortize real property construction period interest and taxes.
 Special rules apply for allocating interest to real or personal property produced in your trade or business.

 For a complete list, see the Instructions for Form 4562, Part VI.

 At-risk loss deduction.
-Any loss from this business that was not allowed as a deduction last year only because of the at-risk rules is treated as a deduction allocable to this business in 2009.
-For the loss to be deductible, the amount that is "at risk" must be increased.
+Any loss from this business that was not allowed last year because of the at-risk rules is treated as a deduction allocable to this business in 2012.

 Bad debts.
 Include debts and partial debts from sales or services that were included in income and are definitely known to be worthless.
 If you later collect a debt that you deducted as a bad debt, include it as income in the year collected.
 For details, see Pub.
 535.